Title Loan Regulations In Florida

 Filing a complaint against a car title loan lender in Florida

 Finally, suppose a borrower wishes to file a complaint about their title loan company.
 Maybe they were charged too much in fees, or the lender repossessed their vehicle without giving enough notice.
-In that case, they can do this by contacting the Florida Office of Financial Regulation online or by calling 850-487-9687.
+Other times, a lender may promote a title loan at a specific rate, only to increase the APR a few months into the lending term.
+In these cases, you can complain about a lender by contacting the Florida Office of Financial Regulation online or by calling 850-487-9687.
 Additionally, they can file a complaint with the Attorney General’s Office online or by calling 1-866-9-NO-SCAM.